 From 6 a.m. – 10 a.m. the escalator moves downhill and then uphill from 10.15 a.m.-12 a.m.
 The complete system of several escalators runs for 800m and climbs a total of 135 meters, some of the ascents can be very steep.

+The escalator runs from Des Voeux Road, Central to Conduit Road in Mid-Levels.
+There are several entrances and exits throughout Soho and NoHo.
 The system is free and takes around 25 minutes one-way.
 Be sure to keep to the right, as time hungry Hong Kongers have little patience with meandering tourists.

 From its starting point at Central, you’ll pass within walking distance of several key Hong Kong tourist destinations as you make your way uphill on the Mid Levels Escalator.

 - IFC Mall and the Star Ferry wharf are linked by raised walkway to the Mid Levels Escalator starting point.

 - Hollywood Road passes right under the Mid Levels Escalator; from this intersection, you can easily walk to the former police station turned art gallery Tai Kwun, not to mention Hollywood Road’s many art galleries and antique shops.